-The Group has complied with Rules 712 and 715 of the Catalist Rules in relation to the appointment of KPMG LLP as the external auditors of the Company and its significant subsidiaries.
+The Group has complied with Rules 712 and 715 of the Catalist Rules in relation to the appointment of KPMG LLP as the external auditors of the Company, its Singapore-incorporated subsidaries and a suitable auditing firm for its significant foreign-incorporated subsidaries.
 The Company does not have any significant Singapore incorporated associated companies.

-The AC has reviewed the non-audit services provided by the external auditors in FY2016 and is of the view that the nature and extent of non-audit services does not compromise the independence of the external auditors given that the non-audit services rendered during FY2016 were not substantial.
-Details of the aggregate amount of fees paid to the external auditors in FY2016 and a breakdown of the fees paid in total for audit and non-audit services respectively, can be found on page 83 of this Annual Report.
+The AC has reviewed the non-audit services provided by the external auditors in FY2017 and is of the view that the nature and extent of non-audit services does not compromise the independence of the external auditors given that the non-audit services rendered during FY2017 were not substantial.
+Details of the aggregate amount of fees paid to the external auditors in FY2017 and a breakdown of the fees paid in total for audit and non-audit services respectively, can be found on page 84 of this Annual Report.
 The AC has recommended the re-appointment of KPMG LLP as the external auditors at the forthcoming AGM.

 The Company has put in place a whistle blowing policy, details of which have been made available to all employees.
 This policy provides well-defined and accessible channels in the Group through which employees may raise concerns about improper conduct within the Group directly to either any of the Executive Directors or the AC Chairman, as appropriate.
+No whistle blowing reports have been received during FY2017.

-During FY2016, the AC reviewed the quarterly and full-year financial statements prior to approving or recommending their release to the Board, the external audit plan and the results of the external audit performed and the internal audit report of the Group.
+During FY2017, the AC reviewed the quarterly and full-year financial statements prior to approving or recommending their release to the Board, the external audit plan and the results of the external audit performed and the internal audit report of the Group.

-During FY2016, the AC and the Board were briefed by the external auditors on the developments in financial reporting and governance standards.
+During FY2017, the AC and the Board were briefed by the external auditors on the developments in financial reporting and governance standards.